What Is a Business Case?

 And then you literally document it.

-Then, you want to identify and layout your marketing strategy.
+Then, you want to identify and lay out your marketing strategy.
 Like, how are you gonna take this to your customers?
-Are you going to have a brick and mortar store?
+Are you going to have a brick-and-mortar store?
 Are you gonna do this online?
 And, what are your plans to take it to market?

 You also want to include detailed information about your competitor analysis.
 How are they doing things?
 And, how are you planning on, I guess, beating your competition?

 You also want to look at and identify your SWOT.
-And the SWOT is your strengths.
+And the SWOT is your strength.
 What are the strengths that you have in going to market?
 And where are the weaknesses?
 Maybe some of your gaps.
 And further, where are your opportunities and maybe threats that you need to plan for?